uniman10/Universe-OS/README.md

 # Universe-OS
 <p>Universe OS is an open source OS created by uniman10.
 It is currently in production and the BETA will hopefully be released by November 20th, 2021.
-Music credits go to Vexento, Owl City, and Potato B.
+Music credits go to Vexento, Xaf, Owl City, and Potato B.